Code-Institute-Submissions/htmltablebuilder/README.md

 ![](assets/images/noborder.webp)

-- 2. Border Instructions <mark>These instructions are read by the application and are an end of Header marker</mark>
+- 2. Border Instructions <mark>These instructions are read by the application and also serve as an end of Header marker</mark>

 Left and Right Border             |  Left Border or Right Border :-----------------:|:-----------------: